If your question is not answered below, please contact us for assistance.

-- Visit your team's page (it should appear on their MyVUL page)
+- Visit your team's page (it should appear on their MyVUL page).

-- Change the Team Owner to you.
+- Change the "Team Owner" to you.

 - If you wish to add a personal note to the invite email, click "Customize the invite message" and add your note.

-- Select your Rules Guru using the dropdown below the list of players.
+- Select your team's "Rules Guru" using the pencil icon below the list of players.

 There are three ways: